-PAYMENTS: Lutz Multimedia takes all forms of secure payment including virtually every payment app on the app market.
+PAYMENTS: Lutz Multimedia LLC takes all forms of secure payment including virtually every payment app on the app market.
 Please call for App Market Payments or secured Credit Card Payments through Square Point Of Sale Processing (all Credit Card info is stored on the Square Server and is government grade encrypted for your security).

-Some artists don’t mean anything at all when they write.
-They just pick words out of hats or other writers books and piece them together.
-Ryan Adams explained this system in a recent interview, that he simply stacks a pile of books up and goes through them, pulling the best lines and words to call it a Ryan Adams song.
+Some artists don’t directly mean anything specific when they write.
+They just pick words out of hats or library books and piece them together.
+Ryan Adams explained this system in a recent magazine interview, that he simply stacks a pile of books up and goes through them, pulling the best lines and words to call it a Ryan Adams song (yikes).
 Other artists wake up and ask their friends, “have you ever heard this song before?” having just deamt a masterpiece in sleep.
 The song Yesterday was written in Paul McCartny’s sleep one night and scribbled out over eggs and coffee.
 This is a wonderful feeling and I encourage you to try as you’re falling asleep (lucid dreamers “practice” this technique by starting control as you fall).
 Sometimes when I hum a new song with lyrics, I’ll write them down and realize hours later what the heck I am actually saying.
 It is always something telling and profound, shouting at me from the other side.
 Calling out to me from far and distant places.

 Great songwriters move us and change matter with thought.
-They change our beliefs and thoughts like mid-evil sorcerers.
+They change our beliefs and thoughts like mid-evil sorcerers with their arcane magic.
 They remind us of what is pure and true, or evil and awry.
 They inspire us to do better and to lean into our real feelings once more.
 They even help us get through the most difficult times of our lives, bringing us all together over the theme of an overarching ideal.
 When I have studied what obscure song lyrics mean to the listeners compared to the songwriter, it’s more often than not quite different.
 The more far out the lyrics, the more interpretations that can be.

 This is a blog, not a book.
 Enjoy the ride.